Pfern/TtT-in-Portugal-2016/TtT_session_3.md

 ### From session to course design;

 ### Training rooms for Bioinformatics, Reproducibility of training environments;

 PEDRO

+Bioinformatics training targets a wide range of subjects that have very different needs in terms of the machinery needed to run exercises.

+Hardware neeeds
+In some subjects, network connections providing simple browing (Port 80) or SSH acceess (Port 22) are more than sufficient.
+In that case
 ### Training materials: designing, producing, delivering;